jamjammmm/portfolio/README.md

 # portfolio
-a collection of all projects i've done at jones college prep in my junior year
+a collection of some projects i've done at jones college prep in my junior year

 Artist Generator Project: This project generates an artist based on the user's input.
 Each choice the user makes leads to a different pathway/artist.
 This program demonstrates how to use conditional statements to make an interactive and fun minigame.